Wa `alaykum As-Salamu wa Rahmatullahi wa Barakatuh

 Responding to your question about visiting non-Muslim patients, Dr. Khalid Muhammad `Abdul-Qader, Professor of Shari`ah, Lebanon universities, states:

-Virtue of visiting patients
+Virtue of visiting patients in Islam

 Paying visits to patients is of great merits to the extent that Allah regards one who pays a visit to a patient as if he is paying a visit to Him, Most High.

 A Divine Hadith (Hadith Qudsi) reads “Allah, Most High, will say on the Day of Resurrection: ‘O son of Adam, I fell ill and you visited Me not.’
 He will say: ‘O Lord, and how should I visit You when You are the Lord of the worlds?’
 Allah will say: ‘Did you not know that My servant so-and-so felt ill and you visited him not?
 Did you not know that had you visited him you would have found Me with him?’…” (Muslim)